 If you see any of these warning signs, you need to act quickly to stop the behavior.
 Be firm and consistent with this training.
 Don’t let them get away with it, ever.
 And when in doubt, always resort to positive reinforcement training.

-Another effective method of preventing aggression is to ensure your German Shepherd gets a good dose of exercise each day.
+Another effective method of preventing aggression is to ensure your German Shepherd gets a good and sufficient dose of exercise each day.
 This can be in the form of walking, running, dog games or even a swim in the lake.

 According to The Kennel Club UK, German Shepherds need at least 2 hours of exercise every day.
 And ideally, they should be kept in a spacious backyard where they can run on their own.
 So, better dust off your running shoes!